RadiantRealms/sevenfold/README.md

 **Notes:**

 - New user registrations are placed in the "Sandbox" organization by default.
-- Plaid integration is a planned feature.
+- Bank integration is a planned feature.

 **Sources:**